Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 In short-term stress, cortisol acts as an anti-inflammatory and helps balance out the histamine levels.
 However, during chronic stress, the body becomes less sensitive to cortisol, allowing for more inflammation and itching.

 When you reduce anxiety, you might find that your itching goes away.
-In fact, there’s evidence that anti-anxiety medications and psychosocial treatments for anxiety — including cognitive behavioral therapy (CBT) — can have anti-itch effects.
+In fact, there’s evidence that psychosocial approaches for anxiety — including cognitive behavioral therapy (CBT) — can help manage itching.

 The cycle of itch and anxiety
 Anxiety and itching can result in a continuous itch-anxiety cycle.
 Anxiety leads to itching, which in turn leads to more anxiety, and so on.